Designing a 3 Transistors Amplifier Circuit in a Simple Way

 In the design of the circuit, we use the same train of thought as in the last article.
 So for the capacitors, we will not look too much into the way of finding their capacitance.

-So we chose the 10uF 50V for C1.
-The C2, which are both coupling capacitors, needs to respond well to low frequencies and have a low XC value to minimize the current loss in our AC signal.
+The C1 and C2, which are both coupling capacitors, needs to respond well to low frequencies and have a low XC value to minimize the current loss in our AC signal.

 C4 is a noise killer.
 A transistor amplifier circuit larger than 1W might require C4 to lower the chance of our circuit turing into a high-frequency generator or an oscillated circuit.